PerfectlySoft/PerfectDocs/guide/gettingStarted.md

-## Quick Start
+## Getting Started

+Are you eager to get programming with Swift and Perfect?
+This guide will provide you with everything you need to know to run Perfect, and to create your first application.
+After reading this guide, you will know:- How to create and run an HTTP/HTTPS server and get Perfect up and running- The prerequisite components you must install to run Perfect on either OS X or Ubuntu Linux- How to build, test, and manage dependencies for Swift projects- How to deploy Perfect in additional environments including Heroku, Amazon Web Services, Docker, Microsoft Azure, Google Cloud, IBM Bluemix CloudFoundry, and IBM Bluemix Docker

 ### Swift 3.0

-Ensure you have properly installed a Swift 3.0 toolchain from [Swift.org](https://swift.org/getting-started/).
-In the terminal, typing:
+After you have installed a Swift 3.0 toolchain from [Swift.org](https://swift.org/getting-started/), open up a terminal window and type
 ```
 swift --version
 ```

-should produce something like the following:
+It will produce a message similar to this one:

 ```
 Apple Swift version 3.0 (swiftlang-800.0.33.1 clang-800.0.31)
 Target: x86_64-apple-macosx10.9
 ```
+Make sure you are running the latest version of Swift 3.0.
+Perfect will not compile successfully if you are running a version of Swift that is lower than 3.0.

 ### OS X
-Perfect relies on [Home Brew](http://brew.sh) for installing dependencies on OS X. This is currently limited to OpenSSL.
-To install Home Brew, in the Terminal, type:
+You will need to install [Homebrew](http://brew.sh) and its dependencies before running Perfect on OS X. This is currently limited to OpenSSL.
+To install Homebrew, in the terminal, type:

 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-To install OpenSSL:
+To install OpenSSL, type:

 ```
 brew install openssl
 brew link openssl --force
 ```

-### Linux
+### Ubuntu Linux
-Perfect relies on OpenSSL, libssl-dev and uuid:
+Perfect runs in Ubuntu Linux 14.04 and 15.10 environments.
+Perfect relies on OpenSSL, libssl-dev, and uuid-dev.
+To install these, in the terminal, type:

 ```
 sudo apt-get install openssl libssl-dev uuid-dev
 ```

+###Getting Started with Perfect

+Now you’re ready to build your first web application starter project.

 ### Build Starter Project

-The following will clone and build an empty starter project and launch the server on port 8181.
+The following will clone and build an empty starter project.
+It will launch a local server that will run on port 8181 on your computer:

 ```
 git clone https://github.com/PerfectlySoft/PerfectTemplate.git